 Dr. Jahangir was put under house arrest and later imprisoned for participating in the movement for the restoration of political and fundamental rights during the military regime in 1983 and 2007.
 She was one of the leading figures in the campaign waged by the women activists against the promulgation of the controversial Hadood Ordinances and draft law on evidence.

 Asma represented several clients who were denied their fundamental rights.
-Notable amongst them are the cases she fought for brick kiln workers, who are mostly bonded labourers in Pakistan.
-She represented them and was subsequently successful in getting a legislation passed through the parliament in favour of bonded workers.
+Notable amongst them are the cases she fought for brick kiln workers, who are mostly bonded laborers in Pakistan.
+She was subsequently successful in getting a legislation passed through the parliament in favor of bonded workers.
 She has defended cases of discrimination against religious minorities, women and children.
-She defended three Christians, one amongst them a fourteen-year-old boy, accused of blasphemy.
-In her effort to secure justice for the disadvantaged groups she has been frequently threatened by militant groups.
+She defended three Christians, one among them a fourteen-year-old boy, accused of blasphemy.
+In her effort to secure justice for the disadvantaged groups she was been frequently threatened by militant groups.
 In 1995, the militants of a religious outfit attempted to murder Asma Jahangir and her family.

-She is a recipient of number of international and national awards.
-Amongst these is the Ramon Magsaysay award in 1995.
+She was a recipient of number of international and national awards, among which the Ramon Magsaysay award in 1995.

 Asma Jahangir passed away in Lahore on 11 February 2018.